Skip to Content Facebook Feature Image

 Jokic is a three-time MVP and certainly was in the early MVP conversation this season, having entered Monday averaging 29.9 points, 12.4 rebounds and 11.1 assists — well on his way to a triple-double average for the second consecutive season.

 Jokic was alone under the basket and appeared to step forward to help Denver's Spencer Jones defend a drive by Miami's Jaime Jaquez Jr. as time was about to expire in the second quarter.
-While backtracking, Jones stepped on Jokic's left foot and it seemed the center's knee buckled.
+While backtracking, Jones stepped on Jokic's left foot and it seemed the center's knee buckled a bit.

-Jokic collapsed to the court, grabbing at the knee and writhing in pain.
-He was helped to his feet, then made his way to the locker room under his own power.
-He was evaluated by doctors, and the Nuggets were working through a logistical plan for how to schedule an MRI around the team's flight to Toronto on Tuesday for a game against the Raptors on Wednesday.
+Jokic collapsed to the court, grabbing at the knee.
+He was helped to his feet, then made his way to the locker room under his own power but with a pronounced limp.
+He was evaluated by doctors Monday night before leaving the arena and the Nuggets were scheduled to fly to Toronto on Tuesday for a game against the Raptors on Wednesday.

 “It's just part of this process,” Adelman said.
 “You don't get definitive answers right after these things happen.
 I know he's an extremely special player that people want updates on right away; makes total sense to me.
 But we'll go through the process properly, for him and for our team.”